Qase/AndroidAppSkeleton/README.md

 Android application skeleton for better fragment and navigation handling.

-Currently used in all Quanti anroid projects, but there is huge update coming since google relased their own library with similiar capabilities.
-Further development will be discused.
+Currently used in all Quanti android projects.
+There might be a huge update coming since google released their own library with similar capabilities.
+This library is either going to integrate this library or discontinue its development.

 [Google navigation architecture component](https://developer.android.com/topic/libraries/architecture/navigation/)